parallella/pal/README.md

 ========================================

 ##PROGRAM FLOW
-These program flow functions are used to manage the systems and to run programs.
-All opaque objects are references through simple integers.
+These program flow functions are used to manage the system and to execute programs.
+All opaque objects are referenced with simple integers.

 FUNCTION     | NOTES
 ------------ | -------------